PalisadoesFoundation/talawa-docs/docs/introduction/concepts.md

 It is for this reason that we have two types of administrators.
 Admins and Super Admins.

 1. **Admin**: These are members who use Talawa Admin to manage the people in an organization.
 This would also include calendars and the organization's news feed.
+Admins can:

-   1. Admins can only manage a single organization and cannot access any data from other organizations.
+   1. Only manage a single organization and cannot access any data from other organizations.
 Expanding this capability is a long term goal.
-   1. Admins can promote Users and Members to Admin status for their organization only
+   1. Promote Users and Members to Admin status for their organization only

 2. **Super Admin**: These are members who use Talawa Admin to manage all organizations in a community.
+Super Admins:
-   1. Super Admins can promote Users and Members to Admin or Super Admin status.
+   1. Can promote Users and Members to Admin or Super Admin status.
-   2. Super Admins have access to all the privileges that an Admin may have over the Admin's organization.
+   2. Have access to all the privileges that an Admin may have over the Admin's organization.

 Like other people, an administrator may or may not have joined an organization in the mobile app.